mdn/content/files/en-us/learn_web_development/core/accessibility/what_is_accessibility/index.md

 If however, you consider accessibility from the start of a project, the cost of making most content accessible should be fairly minimal.

 When planning your project, factor accessibility testing into your testing regime, just like testing for any other important target audience segment (e.g., target desktop or mobile browsers).
-Test early and often, ideally running automated tests to pick up on programmatically detectable missing features (such as missing image [alternative text](/en-US/docs/Learn/Tools_and_testing/Cross_browser_testing/Accessibility#text_alternatives) or bad link text — see [Element relationships and context](/en-US/docs/Learn/Tools_and_testing/Cross_browser_testing/Accessibility#element_relationships_and_context)) and doing some testing with disabled user groups to see how well more complex site features work for them.
+Test early and often, ideally running automated tests to pick up on programmatically detectable missing features (such as missing image [alternative text](/en-US/docs/Learn_web_development/Core/Accessibility/HTML#text_alternatives) or bad link text — see [Meaningful text labels](/en-US/docs/Learn_web_development/Core/Accessibility/HTML#meaningful_text_labels)) and doing some testing with disabled user groups to see how well more complex site features work for them.
 For example:

 - Is my date picker widget usable by people using screen readers?
 - If content updates dynamically, do visually impaired people know about it?